Calculate co-buying budget

 3. You can adjust assumptions by clicking on Settings and making changes to the mortgage rate, closing costs, annual property taxes, and annual homeowners insurance (optional).

-4. Click the green Check our budget button to calculate your estimated budget for co-buying a home based on your inputs.
+4. Click the Calculate our budget button to calculate your estimated budget for co-buying a home based on your inputs.

 Co-buying is when two or more people who are not married to one another team up to buy and own a home together.
 Friends, family members, and couples co-buy homes.